 FUNDING AREAS: Education, arts and culture, San Francisco community, civil rights, gun safety

 IP TAKE: While a lot of the couple's philanthropy has focused on supporting Moritz's alma mater, Oxford, quite a bit of money has also found its way stateside, specifically to the Bay Area.

 PROFILE: Established in 2000, the Crankstart Foundation is based in Palo Alto, California and is the foundation of Michael and Harriet Mortiz.
 Michael Moritz was born in Wales and attended Oxford, where he earned a B.A. in history.
 He later came to the states and received an M.B.A. from Wharton.
 He worked briefly as a writer for Time, wrote a book on Apple computers, and coauthored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
 Moritz and his wife Harriet are Giving Pledge signatories.
 They focus their philanthropy on education, arts and culture, the San Francisco community, civil rights, and gun safety.

 Moritz's largest gifts to date have been to his alma mater, Oxford University.
 Still, in recent years, quite a bit of money from the Crankstart Foundation has gone to Bay Area organizations.
 One interest of the couple in the Bay Area is education.
-In the past, the couple gave $30 million to help establish the UCSF Discovery Fellows Program, which funds basic science Ph.D. programs such as cell biology, biochemistry and neuroscience. $70,000 also went to the Stanford Institute for Economic Policy Research, and more modest sums have gone to UC Berkeley recently.
+In the past, the couple gave to help establish the UCSF Discovery Fellows Program, which funds basic science Ph.D. programs such as cell biology, biochemistry and neuroscience.
+It has supported Stanford Institute for Economic Policy Research and UC Berkeley recently.
 Apart from higher education, the couple has also supported local college preparation groups, such as College Track.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)